The King Of Staten Island

 I hope this is just the beginning of Davidson’s turn on the big screen as he has established himself as a great lead and no doubt has more great stories to tell.
 The always great Steve Buscemi gets plenty of screen time to shine, but we can always use more.
 Both Marisa Tomei and Bill Burr command the screen in every moment they get with great chemistry and personas that help bring both sides of life together for Davidson to bring it home.

 I loved this film and bummed that it didn’t get the theatrical run it deserved, but so glad they were still able to get it out there to be seen.
-Thankfully it is available now on demand early access for everyone to check out at home now from Universal Pictures.
+In addition to the film this release includes bonus content including alternate endings, deleted scenes, gag reel, featurettes and so much more.
+Grab your copy of The King of Staten Island available now on digital and then on Blu-ray and DVD on August 25th from Universal Home Entertainment.